-Second, there is another mathematical concept, $\operatorname{Big-}\Theta$, which you can read about on your own and which is frequently the concept that we actually want to talk about in this class.
-But computer scientists definitely tend to think and talk and communicate in terms of $\operatorname{Big-}O$ notation.
-We teach $\operatorname{Big-}O$ in part to help you communicate with other computer scientists!
+Second, there is another mathematical concept, $\text{Big-}\Theta$, which you can read about on your own and which is frequently the concept that we actually want to talk about in this class.
+But computer scientists definitely tend to think and talk and communicate in terms of Big-O notation.
+We teach Big-O in part to help you communicate with other computer scientists!